 9. Asthma Benefits

-If your goal is to use the beta glucans in reishi to reduce your risk of suffering from asthma symptoms, you can make the mushroom part of your daily routine.
+When using Reishi for asthma, make the mushroom part of your daily routine.
 However, for your well-being, you can always take the mushroom anytime you feel like you are about to get an asthma attack.

 Dosage Of Reishi

 The nutritional value of one ounce of reishi mushroom has 10kcals and 1g of protein with 2 g of carbohydrates.
 The mushroom also has a low glycemic index, making it suitable for people with diabetes.
 Reishi is also gluten-free.

 When taking Reishi for the first time, start with a reishi powder or tincture rather than a fresh mushroom.
 This is mainly because of the texture and taste of fresh reishi mushrooms.